Borstal Institute for Juveniles

-The centre is a correction centre for people who are under 18 years old and have been convicted of criminal or civil offenses.
-The period that a convict spends in the centre is aimed at reforming him or her so they can fit into society easily after their stay at the centre.
+The center is a correctional institution for persons under the age of 18 who have been convicted of criminal or civil offences.
+Its primary objective is to rehabilitate and reform juvenile offenders through education, vocational training, counselling, and other correctional programs, with the aim of facilitating their successful reintegration into society upon release.
+The period that a convict spends in the Centre is aimed at reforming him or her so they can fit into society easily after their stay at the Centre.